HomeArticlesStandeth in the way of Sinners: Commentary on Psalm 1:1

 As Joseph stood before Pharaoh (Gen 41:46), David before Saul (I Sam 16:21), Abishag and Bathsheba before David (I Kgs 1:2, 28), and Nebuzardan before Nebuchadnezzar (Jer 52:12); so the believer stands before Yahweh of a position of obedience, respect, and readiness to serve.6)Theological Wordbook of the Old Testament (R. Laird Harris, Gleason L. Archer, Jr., Bruce K. Waltke) Moody Press (Chicago, IL 1980), Vol. 2, p.
 674

-In this passage, the Psalmist is likely expressing a standing position of service to the sinners.
-Methuselah “began to stand at the altar in front of the face of the LORD… having thoroughly taught all the earth and all his own people” (2 Enoch 70:1),7)The Old Testament Pseudepigrapha (Ed.
+In this passage, the Psalmist likely envisions a posture of service or attentive alignment to sinners.
+In 2 Enoch, Methuselah “began to stand at the altar in front of the face of the LORD… having thoroughly taught all the earth and all his own people” (2 Enoch 70:1),7)The Old Testament Pseudepigrapha (Ed.
 James H. Charlesworth) Doubleday (New York, NY: 1983), Vol. 1, p.
-200 implying he served as the priest and teacher.
-Standing is also an expression of reverence.
-Edersheim mentioned the first century practice in synagogues: “Those who are to read the Law will stand, while he who is to preach or deliver an address will sit.”8)Alfred Edersheim, The Life and Times of Jesus the Messiah, Macdonald Publishing Co.
+200 indicating priestly service and instruction.
+Standing also conveys reverence.
+Edersheim notes that in first–century synagogues, “Those who are to read the Law will stand, while he who is to preach or deliver an address will sit.”8)Alfred Edersheim, The Life and Times of Jesus the Messiah, Macdonald Publishing Co.
 (Mclean, VA: 1883, 1886), Vol. 1, p.
-436 Reverence for the Word of God with the expressed intention to follow what it taught caused them to stand while reading it.
+436 This posture reflects respect for Scripture and readiness to obey.

-Standing could be expressed as in contrast to movement being made—standing still.
-Wisdom is said to “standeth in the top of high places, by the way in the places of the paths.”
-(Proverb 8:2) Wisdom is seeking to teach the simple and fools understanding (Proverbs 8:1-5).
-Thus standing in the way is to be placed in a position where many people travel past to hear what is being spoken.
-Those who may like to learn will stop traveling to listen.
-To stand still is to wait with intent listening (Job 32:16).
-God called the Israelites to return to the former laws of the fathers and stand firm in them (Jeremiah 6:15-22), but they refused.
-Jeremiah 6:16 expresses this in a chiastic structure:
+Standing may further contrast with movement—standing still signifies attentiveness.
+Wisdom “standeth in the top of high places, by the way in the places of the paths” (Prov.
+8:2), calling the simple to understanding (Prov.
+8:1–5).
+Standing in the way thus places one where travelers may stop to listen and learn.
+To “stand still” is to wait in attentive listening (Job 32:16).
+God commanded Israel to return to the ancestral laws and “stand” in them (Jer.
+6:15–22), but they refused.
+Jeremiah 6:16 presents this in a chiastic structure:

 a) Thus saith the Lord,